Conversation with Wallet.Services | Blockchain Technology

-This year blockchain will continue to emerge and mature in terms of scalability, verifiability, manageability and audit-ability.
-Understanding blockchain platforms, emerging business models and processes will be critical to success.
-So, Waracle’s Marketing Manager Caroline, decided to interview Iona Murray at Wallet.Services to bring you everything you need to know about blockchain.
-Iona is the Marketing Manager and leads on all Wallet.Services marketing strategy and is a bit of a technology and blockchain evangelist herself having started her career with Microsoft a few years ago.
+This year, blockchain has undoubtedly continued to emerge and mature in terms of scalability, verifiability, manageability and audit-ability.
+And it goes without saying that understanding blockchain platforms, emerging business models and processes will be critical to realising the benefits it could bring your business.
+With this in mind, we went to chat with Iona Murray, Marketing Manager at Wallet.Services, to bring you everything you need to know about blockchain, and then some.
+Iona is a bit of a technology and blockchain evangelist, having kick-started her career with Microsoft a few years back – so we had a lot to talk about!
+Read on to join us on what was a super-interesting conversation …

 First of all, what is bitcoin and blockchain technology?